Jaken1735/Portfolio-Optimization/README.md

 # Portfolio Optimization

 ## Overview
-This project implements a complete pipeline for portfolio optimization, leveraging historical stock data, machine learning models, and optimization techniques.
-The main goal is to predict stock prices and allocate assets in a portfolio to maximize returns while minimizing risk.
+This project implements a comprehensive pipeline for portfolio optimization, combining historical stock data, machine learning models, and optimization techniques such as the Markowitz Efficient Frontier.
+The primary goal is to predict stock prices and allocate assets in a portfolio to maximize returns while minimizing risk.

 ### Key Components:
 1. **Data Processing:**